Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 | Internal link | `[Slurm page](../jobs_and_resources/slurm.md)` | [Slurm page](../jobs_and_resources/slurm.md)|
 | Internal link to section | `[section on batch jobs](../jobs_and_resources/slurm.md#batch-jobs)` | [section on batch jobs](../jobs_and_resources/slurm.md#batch-jobs) |

-Further tips can be found at this
+Further tips can be found on this
 [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 #### Graphics and Attachments